developer-zebra/developer-zebra-site/src/emdk-for-android/7-6/samples/sigtools/index.md

 #### Notes

 * **This sample app illustrates a single use-case** for converting and/or extracting an app's signature file from the app for the purpose of developer validation and certification.

-##Requirements
-* A Linux, macOS or Windows host computer with Java runtime environment installed
-* DER-formatted or `.apk` file(s) from which to extract the signature(s)

 ##Using Sample App